afoteris/omf/exiftool/_common.md

 ## Conventional notation

 ```
+--> — tags for which ExifTool uses a different name.
 *   — metadata coinciding with necessary standard metadata.
 **  — suitable native metadata.
 ->  — existing value is used.
 ?   — metadata that may be useful in the future.
 ```

 ## Preparation